Dimensional homogeneity constrained gene expression programming for discovering governing equations: Application on discovering unknown constitutive relations

-We employ DHC-GEP to discover the underlying constitutive relation based on the data at $Kn = 0.01,\;0.3$ and $0.4$.
-After 30 742 generations, a satisfying equation is discovered,
+Similar to the one-dimensional shock wave case, we employ the DHC-GEP, combined with the constraint of the second law of thermodynamics, to discover the underlying constitutive relation based on the data for the cases of $Kn = 0.01,\;0.3$ and $0.4$.
+The optimal equation is

+which is derived with $\alpha=0.7$.
+The $\mathrm{L}_{S_p}$ for (\ref{eq11}) is 0, which quantitatively indicates that the entropy productions at all data points are non-negative.

-We compare the results predicted by (\ref{eq11}) with those predicted by NSF equation, Burnett equation, augmented-Burnett equation and super-Burnett equation in figure \ref{fig7}.
+We compare the results predicted by (\ref{eq11}) with those predicted by the NSF equation, Burnett equation, augmented-Burnett equation, and super-Burnett equation in figure \ref{fig7}.
 The relative errors for each constitutive relation are summarized in table \ref{tab4}.
-It can be found that the derived constitutive relation of DHC-GEP is much more accurate than other equations in a wide range of $Kn$, and is applicable to the scenarios of interpolation ($Kn \le \;0.4$) and extrapolation ($0.4 < Kn \le \;0.6$).
+It can be found that the derived constitutive relation of DHC-GEP is much more accurate than other equations in a wide range of $Kn$, and is applicable to cases beyond the parameter space of the training data, i.e., $0.4 < Kn \le \;0.6$.